Does CPAP Therapy Stop Snoring?

 Is snoring life-threatening?

 Occasional snoring isn't usually a serious problem.
 Its health implications can vary depending on type, severity, and frequency.
-Still, if you're a long-term snorer, you might disrupt your partner's sleep patterns and your own sleep quality, or it might be an underlying symptom of a health problem like sleep apnea.
+Still, if you're a long-term snorer, you might disrupt your bed partner's sleep patterns and your own sleep quality, or it might be an underlying symptom of a health problem like obstructive sleep apnea (OSA).

-Sleep apnea is a potentially severe sleep disorder that can put you at health risk.
+Sleep apnea is a potentially severe sleep disorder that can put your health at risk.
 It causes breathing to stop and start during sleep repeatedly because your throat muscles intermittently relax and block your airway.

 The good news is that sleep apnea is treatable.
 Treatments range from simple lifestyle changes to following a therapy protocol, known as CPAP therapy, and wearing a breathing device when you sleep.

-The most common signs and symptoms of sleep apnea include episodes of interrupted breathing during sleep, difficulty concentrating during the day, morning headaches, excessive daytime sleepiness, irritability, gasping for air during sleep, and loud snoring, especially snoring that's punctuated by periods of silence.
+The most common signs and symptoms of sleep apnea include episodes of interrupted breathing during sleep, difficulty concentrating during the day, morning headaches, excessive daytime sleepiness, irritability, gasping for air during sleep causing you to wake up startled, and loud snoring, especially snoring that's punctuated by periods of silence.

-However, always consult with your healthcare provider to discard any other possible causes of snoring, such as nasal or sinus problems, diabetes, overweight, heart disease, liver problems, sleep posture, or alcohol consumption, smoking, and medications.
+However, always consult with your healthcare provider to discard any other possible causes of snoring, such as nasal or sinus problems, issues with your tonsils or adenoids, diabetes, obesity, heart disease, high blood pressure, liver problems, sleep posture, or alcohol consumption, smoking, and medications like sleeping pills.

 Does CPAP therapy stop snoring?